 Aliens: Fireteam Elite is now out for PC!
 As the latest entry in the Aliens series released for Windows PC and consoles, the game has received lots of praise from critics and gamers alike.
-However, as is common with almost every game release on PC these days, Aliens Fireteam Elite has some known errors and issues.
+However, as is common with almost every game released on PC these days, Aliens Fireteam Elite has some known errors and issues.
 If Aliens: Fireteam Elite keeps crashing on your PC, don’t worry.
 You’ve come to the right place.
 After reading this article, you should be able to fix this issue on your own quickly & easily!

 Try these fixes

-Although the causes of Aliens: Fireteam Elite crashing issue vary, here we’ve put together the latest fixes that solved this issue for many PC gamers.
+Although the causes of the Aliens: Fireteam Elite crashing issue vary, here we’ve put together the latest fixes that solved this issue for many PC gamers.
 Whether it crashes on startup or crashes in the middle of the game, you can find a fix to try in this article.
 You don’t need to try them all.
 Just work your way down the list until you find the one that works for you.

 - Install the latest DirectX files and Visual C++ files